ptessieri/Pickle-Duck/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Feel free to reach out if you have suggestions, encounter issues, or are interested in contributing.
 Thank you for checking out Pickle Duck!